The science is in! A daily skincare routine is critical to healthy-looking, fresh skin.

-At night, the skin is five times more receptive to active ingredients and healthy products.
+The skin is five times more receptive to active ingredients and healthy products at night.

 Also, while sleeping, the skin produces three times more collagen, a key ingredient to keep the skin plump and smooth.

 Getting your beauty sleep is not a joke but honest, expert dermatologist advice.

 The lack of sleep increases cortisol levels (the stress hormone), putting the skin in a pro-inflammatory state.

 An inflammatory state means sullen-looking skin and puffiness around the eyes, compromising overall skin health.

 Sleep is also why most anti-aging products are applied at night – skin absorption triples at night.